I had a rather odd encounter in a meditation last night. But I think you need the background to really understand it.

 Meditating on those last night, I found myself in my hospital room.
 Arianrhod, who has always been beside me on my journey sat on my bed, holding my hand and comforting me.
 Kali stood between me and the door, sword and axe drawn, looking rather vicious, in a very obvious “guard” stance.
 She stepped aside to reveal that the door now had a window, and knocking on the door looking in was Hera, looking regal and composed, waiting to be let into the room.

 I was a bit taken aback by this, and Kali looked at me and said, very plainly, “Maybe you should ask her what you get out of this deal.
 What has she done for you that makes her worthy of your honor?”
 I looked at Hera intently, and there was no answer.
 I looked at Kali, trying to understand her motives.

 And then life interrupted as the real-world door opened, snapping me back to reality.

 I don’t quite know what to think of this all at this point.
 It will take some thinking to figure out where to go with it, and what to do about Hera.

 Maybe my Gods seem far away because I’ve been in such an odd spot, sort of backed into my own little corner, not paying much attention to anything else while I dealt with life here in my immediate sphere.
 And it’s hard to say, but maybe this suggests that I should learn more about Hera before I jump in with both feet, more the way I did with Kali – Kali is still here as guard and guide; certainly that strength is something I need right now.
-But over the next few weeks, there is plenty of time to ponder the situation, since I’m officially on medical leave for the duration.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+But over the next few weeks, there is plenty of time to ponder the situation, since I’m officially on medical leave for the duration.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio